Scroll to content

 • Further increased opportunities to participate in competitive sport and friendly matches.

-• Improvement in the quality of teaching and learning across different aspects of PE and sport.
+• Improvement in the quality of teaching and learning across different aspects of PE.

-• A continued awareness amongst pupils about healthy and active lifestyles.
+A continued awareness amongst pupils about healthy and active lifestyles and the importance of being physically active.

-• Opportunities for all children to be active at playtimes.
+• Opportunities for all children to be active at playtimes and lunchtimes.
 New Year 5 Play Leaders will be appointed and will lead C4L Club at playtimes and lunchtimes with welfare staff.

-• Bikeability has developed Year 6 pupils’ proficiency to be road ready.
+• Bikeability will develop Year 6 pupils’ proficiency to be road ready.

-• Scoot Safe has enabled Year 3 children to learn how to scoot safely to and from school.
+• Scoot Safe will enable Year 3 children to learn how to scoot safely to and from school.

-• Extra-curricular ran by specialist coaches to enhance a greater range of opportunities.
+• Extra-curricular clubs ran by specialist coaches to enhance a greater range of opportunities.

-• Additional opportunities have been provided for children in Reception to receive specialist coaching.
+• Opportunities will be provided for children in Reception to attend cluster events.

 • New Sports Council members will be appointed to discuss how to continue to raise the profile of PE and Sport around school.
-We are aiming to achieve the ‘Gold’ School Games Mark again this year.
+We aim to achieve the ‘Platinum’ School Games Mark again this year.

 • ‘Pupil and staff voice’ interviews will continue to be carried out to discuss thoughts and views on PE and physical activity.